anshuman7negi/Ruby-group-capstone/README.md

 # 📖 Catalog of my things app <a name="about-project"></a>

-**TDD Solver** is a Ruby-based app built to exercise test-driven development methods.
+**Catalog of my things app** is a Ruby-based console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.

 ## 🛠 Built With <a name="built-with"></a>